BestTimesToVisit.com Logo

 packing

-Pack layers, even in summer!
-Sydney weather can be unpredictable, with sunny mornings turning into cooler afternoons, especially near the coast.
-A light jacket or cardigan is essential, and comfortable walking shoes are a must for exploring the city's many hills and scenic paths.
+Pack layers, even in summer.
+Sydney weather can be unpredictable, with hot days often followed by cooler evenings, especially near the coast.
+A light jacket or cardigan and comfortable walking shoes are absolute must-haves for exploring.

 safety